syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/templates.md

 ## Empty (unrated) symbol template

 To customize the appearance of **unrated** items, you can use the `EmptyTemplate` tag directive.
 It allows you to specify the desired custom content for the unrated items.
-The [RatingItemContext](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.RatingItemContext.html) is passed as a `context` to the template, allowing it to access information about the un-rated item, such as its `Value` and `Index`.
+The `value` and `index` are available in the template context for accessing information about the un-rated item.
 If the `FullTemplate` is not defined, the `EmptyTemplate` will be used as the default for both rated and unrated items.
 You can apply custom styles to differentiate between the rated and unrated states of the items.

 {% if page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
+{% tabs %
 {% highlight razor tabtitle="CSHTML" %}
 {% include code-snippet/rating/templates/empty-template/razor %}
 {% endhighlight %}